Wholesale pricing – How do you get it right?

 Wholesale pricing is the prices used for a transaction of goods in bulk (large volumes).
 When someone is purchasing, let’s say 100 pairs of shoes instead of one or two pairs, they are buying wholesale.

-(if you want to learn more about wholesale in general, we suggest that you read our definitive guide here).
+(if you want to learn more about wholesale in general, we suggest that you read our definitive what is wholesale guide).

 Due to the sheer volume, wholesale transactions typically take place between two businesses, making it a B2B transaction.

-On the seller side of a wholesale deal are manufacturers, brands, suppliers, and distributors.
-These businesses design and/or manufacturer their products themselves, have them imported from abroad, or perhaps purchase them wholesale themselves.
+On the seller side of a deal are manufacturers, brands, suppliers, and distributors.
+These businesses design and/or manufacture their products themselves, have them imported from abroad, or perhaps purchase them wholesale themselves.
 They then sell their products wholesale to other businesses on the buyer side.
+Most often they are doing so by using wholesale price lists, although it is an old fashion way of doing business.

-Next, let’s look at some of the characteristics that make wholesale pricing so special compared to retails pricing.
+Next, let’s look at some of the characteristics that make wholesale pricing so special compared to retail pricing.

 Difference between retail and wholesale pricing